karmani1997/ETL_Pipeline_PostgreSQL_to_MYSQL_Database/README.md

 ```
 This command will create a Docker container for MySQL, PostgreSQL, main container for generating fake data and start the ETL process.

-The ETL process will extract data from the fake data generator, transform the data, and load it into a MySQL and PostgreSQL database.
+The ETL process will extract data from the fake data generator, transform the data such calculate the following aggregations
+* The maximum temperatures measured for every device per hours.
+* The amount of data points aggregated for every device per hours.
+* Total distance of device movement for every device per hours.

+and finally load it into a MySQL and database.

 ## Built With
 * Docker